teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_navigation_menu/uc2_header/uc21_about_G4IT.md

 participant front as G4IT Front-End participant back as G4IT Back-End

-RND ->> front: Access the G4IT app and proceed to the 'Settings' icon on bottom left. front ->> back: GET /api/business-hours back -->> front: Fetch the business hours data from the G4IT business_hours table.
+RND ->> front: Access the G4IT app and proceed to the 'About Us' menu in menu list we have 'Useful Information' page link. front ->> back: GET /api/business-hours back -->> front: Fetch the business hours data from the G4IT business_hours table.